 You might be wondering, “How does an MPI plan differ from a traditional Roth IRA or 401k?” or “Is an MPI better than a Roth IRA?”
 Here are some similarities and differences.

 - Your money inside the plan grows tax-free.

 - Your retirement distributions can be tax-free, like a Roth IRA or Roth 401K.
 However, the reason why they are tax-free is not the same as a retirement plan.

 - Also, like a Roth IRA or Roth 401K, your money goes in after-tax.

-- Like regular retirement accounts, the money inside your plan is far more protected from lawsuits than money in your traditional accounts.
+- Like regular retirement accounts, the money inside your plan is far more protected from lawsuits than your traditional accounts.

 - MPI account is guaranteed not to lose principal due to the 0% floor.
 If you have market investments in your 401k and the market tumbles, the value of your 401k will similarly go down.

 - You don't make your own investment choices in MPI.
 Your money is tracked with the S&P index.
 In self-directed IRAs and 401Ks, you can invest in whatever you want.
 Or attach a manager to do it for you.

 - IRAs and 401ks require you to hit age 60 before being able to withdraw anything without penalty.
 You don't suffer any penalties if you withdraw early with an MPI account.
 If you are planning on early retirement, it can work better for you.

 - Traditional IRA and Traditional 401K withdrawals are taxed, while MPI retirement income is not.